Paraceratherium: Description

 Early estimates of 30 tonnes are now considered exaggerated; it may have been in the range of 15 to 20 tonnes at maximum, and as low as 11 tonnes on average.
 Calculations have mainly been based on fossils of P. transouralicum because this species is known from the most complete remains.
 Estimates have been based on skull, teeth, and limb bone measurements, but the known bone elements are represented by individuals of different sizes, so all skeletal reconstructions are composite extrapolations, resulting in several weight ranges.
+Asier Larramendi in 2015 estimated that the largest known remains of Paraceratherium transouralicum, represented by two neck (cervical) vertebrae and a metacarpal bone from the hand, belonged to individuals with a shoulder height of 4.8 m and a body mass of 17.1 tonne.

 There are no indications of the colour and skin texture of the animal because no skin impressions or mummies are known.
 Most life restorations show the creature's skin as thick, folded, grey, and hairless, based on modern rhinoceroses.
 Because hair retains body heat, modern large mammals such as elephants and rhinoceroses are largely hairless.
 Prothero has proposed that, contrary to most depictions, Paraceratherium had large elephant-like ears that it used for thermoregulation.
 The ears of elephants enlarge the body's surface area and are filled with blood vessels, making the dissipation of excess heat easier.
 According to Prothero, this would have been true for Paraceratherium, as indicated by the robust bones around the ear openings.
 The palaeontologists Pierre-Olivier Antoine and Darren Naish have expressed scepticism towards this idea.

 Due to the fragmentary nature of known Paraceratherium fossils, the skeleton of the animal has been reconstructed in several different ways since its discovery.
 In 1923, Matthew supervised an artist to draw a reconstruction of the skeleton based on the even less complete P. transouralicum specimens known by then, using the proportions of a modern rhinoceros as a guide.
 The result was too squat and compact, and Osborn had a more slender version drawn later the same year.
 Some later life restorations have made the animal too slender, with little regard to the underlying skeleton.
 Gromova published a more complete skeletal reconstruction in 1959, based on the P. transouralicum skeleton from the Aral Formation, but this also lacked several neck vertebrae.